teamdatatonic/looker-gcp-control/README.md

 Billing data will now be exported to your dataset at regular intervals.
 The Billing export table is date partitioned, and will incur a small data storage charge.

-    Note: Recently the GCP Billing Export moved from Beta to v1.
-If you activated the billing export before the change, then there will be two tables in your export dataset.
-This model sits on top of the new v1 table, as the old table will soon be deprecated.

 ### Setting up BigQuery audit logs export

 To set up the BigQuery log export do the following in a project that contains BigQuery: